kupoback/shell_scripts/README.md

 It clones the latest repo, and copies and installs the files to your local environment.

 ## new_wp.sh
-This shell script sets up a new WordPress isntall on your local machine with the parameters to choose your WP version, removes the default Post, Comment, and updates `Sample Page` to be labeled as the Home Page.
+This shell script sets up a new WordPress install on your local machine with the parameters to choose your WP version, removes the default Post, Comment, and updates `Sample Page` to be labeled as the Home Page.

 ### Changelog